Wataru Endo: International career

 On 23 July 2015, Japan's coach Vahid Halilhodžić called Endo up to the squad for the upcoming 2015 EAFF East Asian Cup.
+On 2 August 2015, he made his international debut in the opening game of the competition in a 2–1 defeat to North Korea.
 He was named in Japan's squad for the 2018 FIFA World Cup in Russia, although he did not play in any of their matches.